Skip to product information

 Units are fully competency-based and assessed entirely through authentic workplace evidence.
 Your assessor will guide unit selection during induction to best match your current role and experience.

-Mandatory Units (61 credits) +
+Mandatory Units (Complete all 5) +

 Unit 1: Maintaining Construction Health, Safety and Welfare Systems in the Workplace